MicrosoftDocs/semantic-kernel-docs/semantic-kernel/agents/prompts/templatizing-semantic-functions.md

 ---
 title: Add inputs and outputs to prompts
-description: Learn how to templatize semantic functions in Semantic Kernel.
+description: Learn how to templatize prompts in Semantic Kernel.
 author: matthewbolanos
 ms.topic: tutorial
 ms.author: mabolan